Registered Nurse

 - an international shortage of nurses.

-Aged care nurses are in particularly high demand.
-As a result, registered nurse (aged care) appears on Immigration New Zealand's long-term skill shortage list.
-This means the Government is actively encouraging skilled registered nurses from overseas to work in aged care in New Zealand.
+Enrolled nurse also appears on Immigration New Zealand's Green List.
+This means the Government is actively encouraging skilled enrolled nurses from overseas to work in New Zealand.

-It may take longer for graduates to find their first job.
+Ways for new graduates to find their first job

 Chances of getting a job as a new graduate are best if you:

-- apply for roles through the Advanced Choice of Employment (ACE) programme or the Ministry of Health’s voluntary bonding scheme
+- apply for roles through the Advanced Choice of Employment (ACE) programme or Te Whatu Ora's voluntary bonding scheme

-- are willing to work as a nurse in aged care, mental health, or community organisations such as Plunket – areas of high need
+- are willing to work in areas of high need as a nurse in aged care, mental health, or community organisations such as Plunket

 - are willing to move to parts of New Zealand that need nurses most.